 It is imperative for businesses to have in place quality security measures to maintain asset safety.
-An office is a home to items of value including computers, legal files, money, etc. As such, offices need to have in place efficient security protocols to curtail theft and unnecessary damages.
+An office is a home to items of value including computers, legal files, money, etc. Therefore, offices need to have in place efficient security protocols and proper security system integration to curtail theft and unnecessary damages.

 Businesses have varying sets of procedures they undertake to ensure office security.
 However, below are five essential things to consider if you want to keep your office secure.

 5 Easy Things You Should Do To Keep Your Office Secure